bbrownekianda/docs/content/docs/platform/rules/sharepoint/add-a-user-to-a-group.md

 6. Click on **OK** when complete.

-7. Move the rule in the right-hand pane to change the order of execution.
+7. Move the rule under **Rules** in the right-hand pane to change the order of execution as necessary.

 ### Notes